Phrogz/ZSS/README.md

 * There is no assumption about the set of element types (names), ids, classes, or attributes allowed.
 * There is no enforcement about the set of legal declaration names or values.
+* It supports handlers to process "at-rules" as they are seen.
 * It supports user-specified mappings to convert value keywords to Lua values.
   For example, you can make `{ fill:none }` in CSS turn into `{fill=false}` in Lua.
 * It supports user-specified mappings to convert function calls to Lua values.
   For example, you can make `{ fill:hsv(137°, 0.5, 2.7) }` in CSS turn into `fill = {r=0, g=2.7, b=0.765}` in Lua.
+   * Functions can use placeholder values that are resolved during match time, for example:

 It has a few simplifications/limitations:

 * It assumes a **flat, unordered data model**.
 This means that there are no hierarchical selectors (no descendants, no children), no sibling selectors, and no pseudo-elements related to position.
-* Other than mapping keywords to values, it only supports numbers, strings, and function calls as data types.
+* Other than mapping keywords and functions, it only supports numbers, strings, and function calls as primitive data types.
 There is currently no support for custom units on numbers.
-* It only supports a few data attribute queries (currently attribute presence, =, <, and >).
+* It only supports simple data attribute queries: attribute presence, =, <, and >.
-* It does not (currently) provide access to the element/attributes when resolving functions.
-(This allows all functions known to be run once at parse time, with the resulting value cached.)
 * Due to a simple parser, you must not have a `{` character inside a selector, or a `}` character inside a rule.

 ## Example Usage